google-dorks-mini

 #2.
 Cardholders’ data search

-Very often breaking online stores attackers gain access to the users payment data.
+Very often breaking into online stores, attackers gain access to users’ payment data.
 To make this info public, violators use public services that are indexed by Google.
 Sample query: “Card Number” “Expiration Date” “Card Type” filetype:txt.

 With all this in mind, we recommend that you check the security of your website to prevent dubious activities related to your resource.

-But we advise you to look beyond the basic checks.
+But we advise you to look beyond the basic checks and use this information as a practical guide for understanding potential risks.
 Address security testing specialists to conduct comprehensive analysis of your software product.
 After all, it’s better and cheaper to prevent data loss than repair the damage incurred.

 More Posts